Home

 Photo courtesy of Allegra-Bree Moreno

 From birth through death, from Pesach to Purim, for every demarcation of Jewish time, Sivan draws on a deep reverence for tradition and a dedication to meeting people where they are as she works to create resonant, innovative Jewish ritual.
+Her specialties include Jewish+ weddings, baby namings, and battei din and mikvaot (rabbinic courts and ritual immersions) for conversion, and it is as important for her to be there for people in their times of grief and loss as in their moments of joy and celebration.

 Writer